Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 “Of an ingested sucrose (“sugar”) load, 20% of the glucose and 100% of the fructose is metabolized by the liver.”

 In another article, we explained that the liver is inherently a “metabolic organ” in the sense that while one of its core functions is to filter the blood of toxins (such as acetaminophen, which has no caloric value, but can kill liver cells in an overdose), it also has the core function of metabolizing macronutrients.
-In another article, we discussed that at the heart of all chronic (long-term) liver disease, liver fat buildup is the starting point, and that it’s essentially impossible to progress to later stages of chronic liver disease without first having high liver fat.
-One thing that is so interesting about alcohol is that it’s not acutely (short-term) toxic to the liver.
+In another article, we discussed that at the heart of many types of chronic (long-term) liver disease, liver fat buildup is the starting point, and that it’s very hard to progress to later stages of chronic liver disease without first having high liver fat.
+One thing that is so interesting about alcohol is that its own toxicity isn’t as damaging as some of the events that it causes.
 (I.e., a single binge drinking session under normal circumstances is not going to destroy your liver.)
 Rather, alcohol in chronically large doses over time will build up liver fat, which then leads to swelling, and then scarring, and then cirrhosis where the liver can no longer function due to the buildup of scar tissue.

-Therefore, apart from acutely toxic substances such as acetaminophen, one way to empirically measure the stress someone is putting on their liver via consumption-related habits is that of calories reaching the liver that have to be processed by it.
+Therefore, one way to empirically measure the stress someone is putting on their liver via consumption-related habits is that of calories reaching the liver that have to be processed by it.

 In one of Lustig’s lectures, which at the time of writing this article has been viewed over 12 million times, Lustig points to this fact: